andymac1091/CASA0005book/docs/01-prac1.md

 Below are bits of code, to start we will work using the **console**.
 So just copy the bits of code into the console window, changing the file names to where your data is stored.
 Then at the end of this section I'll show you how to make a script.

 R works on packages that are collections of functions and data.
 For this practical we will need the ones listed in the code chunk below.
 Whilst we've installed them, we haven't yet loaded them.
-It's best practice to do all this at the start of your code, however, for demonstration purpoposes I'll load each one as we need it.
+It's best practice to do all this at the start of your code, however, for demonstration purposes I'll load each one as we need it.

 ```r